Are your digestive problems or other symptoms a result of an unhealthy gut microbiome?

 - Mood and cognition disorders including anxiety and depression (via the gut-brain axis)

 And even beyond that, it is also now understood that the diversity of our bacteria in our gut contribute to the health of other organs and body processes, such as the health of our genitourinary system (the organs of the urinary and genital systems).
-For example; an imbalance of gastrointestinal bacteria can result in recurrent urinary tract infections.
+For example; an imbalance of gastrointestinal bacteria can influence the recurrence of urinary tract infections.

 As research into the human microbiome continues we will no doubt learn more about the various communities of bacteria throughout our organs and the role they play in our health.

-What causes an imbalance of microbial cells in your gastrointestinal system?
+What causes an imbalance of microbes in your gastrointestinal system?

 A diet high in processed foods and sugar

 Processed foods offer little nutritional value and often have high amounts of sugar.
-Some microorganisms thrive on sugar and therefore those opportunistic organisms, that aren’t so good for your health, can flourish.
+Some microorganisms thrive on sugar.
+These opportunistic organisms, that aren’t so good for your health, can flourish.

 A high level of stress or anxiety